johnmcfarlane/papers/c++/error-handling.md

 Disadvantages:

+* Developers must first test their code thoroughly using the Trap Enforcement Strategy and taking full advantage of the Test User Contract.
-* Developers who wish to optimise and release defective code will see further deterioration in the behaviour of their program.
+* Developers who instead choose to optimise defective code will see pronounced deterioration in the behaviour of their program.

-Concerns about this deterioration are raised in ([P2064](https://wg21.link/p2064r0)).
-It indicates than an alarming amount of defective code reaches production without being properly tested.
+Concerns about this deterioration are raised in ([P2064R0](https://wg21.link/p2064r0)) suggesting than an alarming amount of defective code reaches production without first being tested using the trap strategy.
 It is always unwise to release software that contains undefined behaviour.
 Optimising such programs only throws fuel on an already-lit fire.
-In the meantime, authors who tested their code using modern tools and techniques should not have to pay for bugs they didn't write.
+Meanwhile, authors who tested their code using modern tools and techniques should not have to pay for bugs they didn't write.

 #### Log-And-Continue Enforcement Strategy

-The program can emit a run-time diagnostic regarding the contract violation and then continue past the assertion.
-This is not ideal:
+The program can emit a run-time diagnostic regarding the contract violation and then continue past the bug.

+Advantages:

+* Defective legacy programs in production can continue to function.
+* Developers gain feedback helpful in addressing defects.

+Disadvantages:

 * Code size may increase considerably.
+* Sanitizers may not support this strategy.
-* It involves relying — for logging purposes — on a program which exhibits UB.
+* It involves relying on a program which exhibits UB.

-Nevertheless, it is a popular choice in some domains where the cost of terminating a program is great and the risk of continuing with undefined behaviour is low.
+Nevertheless, it is a popular choice in some domains where the cost of fixing or terminating a program is great and the risk of continuing with undefined behaviour is low.
+Some optimisations assume software is free of Unambiguous Bugs.
+It is unwise to enable these optimisations in such domains.

 ### Enforcement Profiles

-The domain of the program greatly affects preferred Unambiguous Bug Strategies.
+Now that we have established some Unambiguous Bug Strategies, how do we choose between them?
+This depends on the domain in which the program is operating.

 #### Tester

 Somebody who is testing the program, e.g.

-* a developer investigating a bug,
+* a developer iterating on a feature or investigating a bug,
 * a QA/test engineer, or
 * a DevOps engineer programming a CI runner to perform automated tests